florian-huber/data_science_course/book/04_data_and_types.md

 At the crux of data storage and management lie two primary categories: structured and unstructured data.

 *Structured data* is organized into a defined schema or format.
 It's easy to search, manipulate, and analyze because of its systematic arrangement, often in rows and columns.
-Examples include relational databases and CSV files, but you can also just think of this as any data that you could meaningfully display in Microsoft Excel.
+Examples include relational databases and CSV files, but you can also just think of this as any data that you could meaningfully display in a table.

 Conversely, *unstructured data* doesn't simply fit into a table.
-Or, we would say that this data has no specific form or model.
+Or, we could say that this data has no specific form or model.
 As an important consequence, such data is typically harder to classify and analyze using traditional methods.
 Text documents, videos, and social media posts are common examples of unstructured data.

 **Feature vs. Data Points and the Dimensionality of Data**

-When we speak of data, especially in tables, we refer to *features* (or variables or attributes... this all depends on the domain or discipline people come from) and *data points*.
+When we speak of data, especially in tables, we refer to *features* (but sometimes also *variables* or *attributes*... this all depends on the domain or discipline people come from) and *data points*.
 Features are the distinct attributes or properties of the data set.
 In tabular data, these often appear as columns.
 For instance, in a table cataloging books, features might include "Title", "Author", and "Publication Year".

 On the other hand, *data points* are individual pieces of information, often represented as rows in tabular data.
 For example, each book listed in the aforementioned table would be a data point.